Exhibitions for Academic Year 2017-2018 and beyond

 October 28, 2017-January 14, 2018

 Shreveport native, Illinois artist, and college educator Bill Scarlato graduated from Jesuit High School (now Loyola Prep) in 1969, earned his BFA in painting from Northern Arizona University, and an MFA in printmaking from Yale University.
-This retrospective in the place of his roots reveals his diverse interests, mediums, and influences.
-From painter to printmaker, landscapes to abstraction, Scarlato explains, "Being a Shreveporter is at the very root of my romantic nature.
-Living and teaching in the south of England, the countryside turned me into a romantic type.
+This retrospective, in the place of his roots, reveals his diverse interests, mediums, and influences.
+From painter to printmaker, utilizing subjects as varied as landscape, still life, figure painting, and abstraction, Scarlato explains, "Growing up in Shreveport is at the very root of my artistic nature, which I would describe as primarily romantic.
+Living and teaching in the south of England also had a strong impact on my artistic nature: observing the countryside, with its time-honored harmony of architecture to nature, further clarified my need to 'see with the eyes of my heart.'
 I was looking at painters like Constable, Turner, John Sell Cotman, and Richard Parkes Bonington.
-When I returned to the States it felt like I acquired a new pair of eyes: I saw the commonplace as not so common.
-The prints are a fuller representation of my conceptual self, which also shows up in my paintings.
-I allow for this open-endedness because that's my natural turn of mind; it is also because I teach abstraction to my students.
-Abstraction can be taught as clearly as the mimetic tradition of realism."
+When I returned to the States it felt like I had acquired a new pair of eyes: I saw the commonplace as not so common.
+The prints and abstract drawings are a fuller representation of my conceptual self, which also shows up in my paintings.
+I allow for this open-endedness because it's my natural turn of mind; it is also because I teach abstraction to my students.
+Abstraction can be taught as effectively as the mimetic tradition of realism."
 (Image at right: William Scarlato, The Couple, intaglio.)

 German-born Dutch photographer Annemie Wolff took formal portraits of Amsterdam's Jews at a time of great danger both for her and for her subjects during the German occupation of The Netherlands.
 Some of these photos were taken for false papers to aid these individuals in their escape.
 Other images were taken as mementos for friends, relatives in camps or of remembrances of children when parents went into hiding.
 These previously lost works help illuminate an untold story of Jewish life in Amsterdam during the Holocaust.